Evolution of silk biosynthesis and associated behavior in caddisflies

 Institution: Senckenberg Gesellschaft für Naturforschung

 The properties of caddisfly silk (polymerizes in aquatic environments, high tensile strength and extensibility) make it an interesting material for potential application, e.g. in surgery.
 Caddisfly larvae use silk in many different ways, e.g. as underwater life lines, to build filtering nets or living retreats, and even to “glue together” mineral or organic particles to build portable cases.
 This diverse net- and case-making behavior allows them to exploit a range of ecological niches.
 In our TBG project we aim to study the genomic basis of different uses and characteristics of caddisfly silk and how these evolved.
-We aim to accomplish this by (1) sequencing genomes of all caddisfly groups with deviating silk use behavior to obtain a deep caddisfly phylogeny and (2) comparing the sections of the genome that are responsible for silk production among closely related species of caddisflies that use silk in different ways, e.g. those that build cases made purely of silk with those that build cases with mineral particles.
+We aim to accomplish this by (1) sequencing genomes of all caddisfly groups with deviating silk use behavior and (2) comparing the sections of the genome that are responsible for silk production among closely related species of caddisflies that use silk in different ways, e.g. those that build cases made purely of silk with those that build cases with mineral particles.

 TBG group members